Vesting

 });

-where the PFinite
+where PFinite

-one is the one we are interested in.
+is the one we are interested in.

-so reaching the bound
+So reaching the bound

 field is the easy part and can be done as follows:

-but then we have to use pmatch
+But then we have to use pmatch

-to understand what constructor was used;
+to understand what constructor was used.

-in particular we are only interested in the PFinite
+In particular, we are only interested in the PFinite

-one so we'll use the underscore (_
+one.
+So we'll use the underscore (_

 ) wildcard to match the other two.

-pmatch( ctx.tx.interval.from.bound )
+pmatch( tx.interval.from.bound )

-.onPFinite(({ _0: lowerInterval }) => ... )
+.onPFinite(({ n: lowerInterval }) =>

 ._( _ => pBool( false ) )